WisTex/Neuhub/view/theme/redbasic-starter-kit/README.md

 ## Finishing Touches

-1. Update `screenshot.png` with a screenshot of your new theme.
+1. Update `img/screenshot.png` with a screenshot of your new theme.
-2. Update `theme.php` again if you want to give it a new version number.
+2. Update `php/theme.php` again if you want to give it a new version number.
 3. Change the `README.md` file if you plan on sharing this with others.
 4. Upload your changes to your website via Git, FTP, or cPanel File Manager.